dguest/how-to-make-bread/README.md

 This is summarized from [a more verbose article][1].
 Several improvements here:

-- They never say how long it takes total.
-One popular recipe that links to it says 2 hours.
-It's closer to a week and a half all told, and even the baking part is most of a day.
+- Time required is important.
+People have jobs.
-- Too many words, no clear sections.
+- Most articles have many words, no clear sections.
 Important things like the order of the steps are hard to extract.
 - List of ingredients is useful.
+- Translate units to SI.
+Ooohh look at me, I live in Europe.

 [1]: https://pinchmysalt.com/how-to-make-sourdough-bread/